yistLin/prove-it/_posts/2019-11-15-prove-that-the-bible-itself-claims-to-be-authored-by-god.md

 ---
 layout: post
-title: "Prove that the Bible itself claims to be authored by God"
+title: "Prove That the Bible Itself Claims to Be Authored by God"
 tags: [Bible, authored by God]
 categories: ["The Word of God"]
 ---